SolskyPan/haopan-homepage/content/publication/example1/index.md

 # Summary.
 An optional shortened abstract.
-summary: MagnComm is a novel approach for near-field communication, which eliminates the need for dedicated hardware by embedding data stream into the MI signals of a CPU without affecting the normal function of the device.
+summary: MagnComm is a novel approach for near-field communication, which eliminates the need for dedicated hardware by embedding data stream into the magnetic induction signals of a CPU without affecting the normal function of the device.

 tags: [Near-filed communication]